projectvgony/Vexorbis-swarm-mcp/README.md

 ## What is Swarm?

 **Swarm** is a Model Context Protocol (MCP) server that extends AI coding assistants like Antigravity, Cursor, and Claude Desktop with **deterministic, algorithmic capabilities**.
-Instead of relying purely on LLM reasoning, Swarm uses specialized workers—code analysis, fault localization, formal verification, and autonomous Git management—to deliver faster, more reliable results.
+Instead of relying purely on LLM reasoning, Swarm uses specialized workers code analysis, fault localization, formal verification, and autonomous Git management to deliver faster, more reliable results.

 ---